 Ban Texting While Driving - SB 52 by Sen. Detert and HB 13 by Rep. Holder would ban typing messages on electronic devices while operating a vehicle.
 The bill would not prevent the safe usage of mobile or radio devices for verbal communication.
 The penalty would be a secondary offense meaning that law enforcement could not stop a motorist just for texting while driving.
 SB 74 by Sen. Sachs would make the violation a primary offense, meaning law enforcement could ticket a violator just for texting while driving.
 Additionally, HB 61 and SB 152 would ban the use of all mobile electronic devices for minors who are driving.
 SB 708 by Sen. Soto would elevate accidents causing deaths to vehicular homicide if the driver was texting while driving.
-SB 52 passed out of its first committee.
+SB 52 and HB 13 each have one remaining committee stop.